Crescent Roll Chicken Pot Pie Casserole (Easy Weeknight Dinner)

 Don’t worry about the layers—this casserole is easier than it looks and comes together with just a few simple steps.
 You’ll find the full printable instructions in the recipe card below.

-• Create the bottom layer.
-Unroll one tube of crescent rolls and place it flat in the bottom of the greased dish.
-Press the seams together to form a solid sheet.
-Bake for 15 minutes until slightly golden.
+Unroll one tube of crescent rolls and press them into the bottom of the dish.
+Seal seams together.
+Bake for 15 minutes until lightly golden.
+This prevents a soggy bottom crust.

 Process 7